matheusgrandi/matheusgrandi/README.md

 ###

-<p align="center">I’m a Back-end developer with bachelor's degree in aerospace engineering and science and technology.</p>
+<p align="center">I’m a Full Stack software engineer with bachelor's degree in aerospace engineering and science and technology.</p>

 <div align="center">